Three wishes

-The three wishes joke (or genie joke) is a joke format in which a character is given three wishes by a supernatural being, and fails to make the best use of them.
+Three wishes is a literary motif, often encountered in the joke format, in which a character is given three wishes by a supernatural being, and dramatically, horrifically, or comedically fails to make the best use of them.
 Common scenarios include releasing a genie from a lamp, catching and agreeing to release a mermaid or magical fish, or crossing paths with the devil.
-The first two wishes go as expected, with the third wish being misinterpreted, or granted in an unexpected fashion that doesn't reflect the intent of the wish.
+In some uses, the first two wishes go as expected, with the third wish being misinterpreted, or granted in an unexpected fashion that doesn't reflect the intent of the wish.
+In others, the first wish causes things to go awry, and the second wish only makes things worse, with the third wish being used to return things to the way they were before the first two wishes.
 Alternatively, the wishes are split between three people, with the last person's wish inadvertently or intentionally thwarting or undoing the wishes of the other characters.
-An example of the three wishes joke runs as follows:

-Variations

-One variation on the theme has the protagonist turning the tables on the genie, who for some contrived reason has placed a condition on the wishes that would result in an opponent of the protagonist also benefiting from the wishes.
-An example of this joke was used in The Simpsons episode, "Homer Simpson, This Is Your Wife".
-There, a character tells Marge Simpson a joke in which a genie promises to grant a man whatever he wishes, with the caveat that the man's wife's lover gets double whatever the man gets.
-After first wishing for a house and a car, the man wishes to be beaten "half to death" — which Marge doesn't understand.
+The three wishes motif has an Aarne–Thompson–Uther Index tale number of 750A.

+The motif has been described as "common in oral tradition for centuries (particularly in Arabian fantasy), with wishes granted by genies freed from a bottle".

+Examples and variations

+An early literary example of this is found in Charles Perrault's 1697 story "The Ridiculous Wishes":

-A very early version of the joke is found in an 1875 book of Scottish anecdotes.
+An early version of the three wishes joke is found in an 1875 book of Scottish anecdotes.
 There, a Scottish highlander is asked what his three wishes would be.
 He first wishes for a lake full of whisky.
 His second wish is for a similar quantity of good food.
 When asked for his third wish, after a moment of indecision, he asks for a second lake full of whisky.

-A variation attributed to Denis Norden shows three people being granted three wishes, with two making very good choices, and the other making comically bad choices.

-Yet another variation is the one where the first wishes go wrong and through the last one, the protagonist(s) end up exactly the way they were from the beginning.
-An example of this is the following, taken from Charles Perrault's story The Ridiculous Wishes: